zackstout/beatles-songwriting/README.md

 - (p.
 285) Those all contain the IV -- but none contains the "brave" major 6 note in the melody.
 - 🎵 A taste of honey: clearly Dorian
 - 🎵 Eleanor Rigby: ambiguously Dorian or Aeolian (in E minor, using C natural in melody) (mccartney)
+- We should think of it as E minor, with different "moods" emphasized at different times.
 - 🎵 Happiness is a warm gun (lennon)
 - 🎵 I me mine (harrison)
 - 🎵 Wait ("it's been long time, now I'm, coming back home.."), descending melody hits both 6 and b6.